Universal basic income in Canada: British Columbia Basic Income Expert Panel Report

 The panel also determined that a basic income pilot would not be useful, chiefly because pilots are, by their nature, temporary and cannot provide evidence on long-term impacts.

-Two of the economists, Rhys Kesselman and David Green had published papers against long before being selected to lead a panel on the value of such a policy.

 Models

 The first model under the GAI is the negative income tax (NIT).
 Negative income tax works on the assumption that families who earn below the low-income threshold should receive aid in the form of direct grants rather than paying taxes.
 This allows heads of a family unit to use their financial resources as they best see fit rather than being constrained by the traditional income assistance programs, which typically have means tests, time limits and other restrictions.
 Experiments using the negative income tax model have been completed in the United States in the late 1960s through the early 1970s.

 The NIT model was also tested in Canada in the 1970s in Manitoba; it was called the Mincome experiment.
 It allowed every participating family unit to receive a minimum cash benefit, with every dollar over the benefit amount taxed at 60%.
 The results showed a modest impact on labor markets, with family working hours decreasing 5%.
 These potential economic costs can be offset by the opportunity cost of working.
 The opportunity cost of working more is spending less time with their families and on education.
 Mothers spent more time rearing newborns, and the educational impacts are regarded as a success.
 Students in these families showed higher test scores and lower dropout rates.
 There was also an increase in adults doing continuing education.

 The second model that falls under the guaranteed annual income concept is the unconditional basic income also known as the universal demogrant (UD) model.
 This is a payment to all persons regardless of income.
 It is usually favored by those who see the GAI as a right of citizenship and whose belief in the goal of decreasing poverty through providing the basic income and more equally sharing the economic benefits of society.